Oscar Abella - Tuba and early brass instruments

 cabecera_biography

-His musical training starts at the Conservatories of Segovia (Spain) and Perpignan (France).
-Between 2001 and 2006 he moves to Lyon to study at the "Conservatoire National Supérieur de Musique et Danse" (CNSMD) with the Masters Mel Culbertson and Arnaud Boukhitine, obtaining the "Diplôme National d'Études Supérieures" with Honours.
-He has also attended workshops and master classes with professors Mel Culbertson, Harvey Philips, Michel Godard, Roger Bobo, Jens Bjørn-Larsen, Rex Martin, Steven Mead, Øystein Baadsvik, Robert Tucci, Dan Perantoni, Warren Deck, Vicente López, Miguel Moreno, Miguel Navarro, and others.
+His musical training began at the Conservatory of Segovia (Spain) with Vicente López and one year later with Juanjo Raga, and at the Conservatory of Perpignan (France) with Master Mel Culbertson, who would become his greatest musical influence and mentor.
+Between 2001 and 2006 he moved to Lyon to study at the "Conservatoire National Supérieur de Musique et Danse" (CNSMD) with Mel Culbertson and Arnaud Boukhitine, obtaining the "Diplôme National d'Études Supérieures" with Honours.
+He has also attended workshops and master classes with professors Mel Culbertson, Harvey Phillips, Michel Godard, Roger Bobo, Jens Bjørn-Larsen, Rex Martin, Steven Mead, Øystein Baadsvik, Robert Tucci, Dan Perantoni, Warren Deck, Vicente López, Miguel Moreno, Miguel Navarro, and others.
+Oscar Abella is developing the Complete Method for Tuba by Mel Culbertson, based on Maestro’s original manuscripts, recordings, and personal notes, and since 2025 he has been working on a doctoral thesis on this topic at the University of Valladolid (Spain).

 He has held the Tuba position in the "Opera of Saint-Etienne", the "Mediterranean Youth Orchestra" and the "Netherlands Youth Orchestra".
-In addition, he has collaborated with the "Bordeaux-Aquitaine National Orchestra", the "Lyon Opera", the "Bilbao Symphony Orchestra", the "Orchestre National du Capitôle de Toulouse", the "Orquestra de la Comunitat Valenciana" (Les Arts) and the "Mariinsky Theatre Orchestra" with Valery Gergiev, etc.
+In addition, he has collaborated with the "Bordeaux-Aquitaine National Orchestra", the "Lyon Opera", the "Bilbao Symphony Orchestra", the "Orquestra de la Comunitat Valenciana" (Les Arts), the "Orchestre National du Capitole de Toulouse" with Tugán Sójiev, the "Mariinsky Theatre Orchestra" with Valery Gergiev, the "Orchestra dell’Accademia Nazionale di Santa Cecilia" with Gustavo Dudamel, etc.

-He has given master classes and wokshops at the "Cantabrian Youth Symphony Orchestra", the "Basque Youth Orchestra" (EGO) the "Euskadiko Ikasleen Orkestra" (EIO), the "Spanish Brass" Tuba Studio, the SBALZ Festival, the “Tuba Jaialdia” Festival, the "Tubaland" Festival (France), the "Jumilla Low Brass" Festival, the “M. C. mi Festival Brass & Percussion” in Pereira (Colombia), the "Hércules Brass Celanova" Festival, the "Cuivres en Pays Basque" Festival, the Professional Conservatories of Almoradí and Alicante and the Superior Conservatories of Alicante, Murcia, Mallorca and Barcelona (ESMUC and Liceu), among others.
+He has given master classes and workshops at the "Cantabrian Youth Symphony Orchestra", the "Basque Youth Orchestra" (EGO) the "Euskadiko Ikasleen Orkestra" (EIO), the "Spanish Brass" Tuba Studio, the SBALZ Festival, the “Tuba Jaialdia” Festival, the "Tubaland" Festival (France), the "Jumilla Low Brass" Festival, the “M. C. mi Festival Brass & Percussion” in Pereira (Colombia), the "Hércules Brass Celanova" Festival, the "Cuivres en Pays Basque" Festival, the Professional Conservatories of Almoradí and Alicante and the Superior Conservatories of Alicante, Murcia, Mallorca and Barcelona (ESMUC and Liceu), among others.
+During the 2021/22 academic year, he held the professorship of Tuba, Orchestral Repertoire and Chamber Music at the "Conservatorio Superior de Música de Aragón" (CSMA).

-Oscar Abella has self-taught specialized in the interpretation of historical low brass instruments, a passion which has led him to become the first Spanish orchestral tuba player to perform pieces of the symphonic repertoire with the Serpent and the Ophicleide and to introduce them in his solo performances.
-In 2015 he collaborates in the recording of "The Virtuoso Ophicleide", published by the Ricercar label.
-He owns and makes use of an extensive collection of instruments from the 19th and 20th centuries, including a Forveille Serpent, a Jeantet Basshorn with a dragon-shaped bell (ca.1817-24), various C and Bb Ophicleides from the makers A. Lecomte, Gautrot, Gautrot-Marquet, Courtois Frère and J. Thibouville-Lamy, and period Tubas and Euphoniums made in Europe and America.
-Regarding the modern instruments, he is Tuba Artist of the Buffet Group's B&S and Melton-Meinl Weston brands and he plays a traditionally manufactured WetterBerger Serpent.
+Oscar Abella has self-taught specialized in the study and interpretation of historical low brass instruments, a passion which has led him to become the first Spanish orchestral tuba player to perform pieces of the symphonic repertoire with the Serpent and the Ophicleide and to introduce them in his solo performances.
+In 2015 he collaborated in the recording of "The Virtuoso Ophicleide", published by the Ricercar label.
+He owns and makes use of an extensive collection of instruments from the 19th and 20th centuries, including a Forveille Serpent, a F. Pretty English keyed-Serpent, a traditionally manufactured WetterBerger Serpent, a Jeantet Basshorn with a dragon-shaped bell (ca.1817-24), various C and Bb Ophicleides from the makers A. Lecomte, Gautrot, Gautrot-Marquet, Courtois Frère and J. Thibouville-Lamy, and several period Tubas and Euphoniums made in Europe and North America.

-As a composer, he specialized himself in film music scoring in the CNSMD of Lyon (France), working on a wide variety of styles, from symphonic to electronic.
-He also composes chamber music commissioned by different ensembles, highlighting "Forgotten Dream" for Tuba and Magnetic Band, "Mu-danzas" for brass quintet, the orchestral suite "Chloris and Zephyr", "H. C. Andersen's Shadow" for string quartet, "Cappriccio" for solo Euphonium, "In the Williams Modd" and "Variations on a Theme by G. Verdi" for Tuba quartet, etc.
+As a composer, he specialized in film music scoring at the CNSMD of Lyon (France), working on a wide variety of styles, from symphonic to electronic.
+He also composes chamber music commissioned by different ensembles, highlighting "Forgotten Dream" for Tuba and Magnetic Band, "Mu-danzas" for brass quintet, the orchestral suite "Chloris and Zephyr", "H. C. Andersen's Shadow" for string quartet, "Cappriccio" for solo Euphonium, "In the Williams Mood" and "Variations on a Theme by G. Verdi" for Tuba quartet, etc.

 For further information, please visit www.oscarabella.com oscarabellalogo